Explaining the solubility of covalent compounds and miscible and immiscible liquids

 • Similarly mixing two immiscible liquids is also an equilibrium situation even if only a trace of one dissolves in the other.

-• It is important that you have read the section 8.2.1 on the nature of intermolecular forces because they all get mentioned again here, but not in as much detail, I will assume a working knowledge of them in section 8.7 on solubility and miscibility.
+• It is important that you have read the section 8.2.1 on the nature of intermolecular forces because they all get mentioned again here, but not in as much detail, I will assume a working knowledge of them in this section.

 • In considering whether A (liquid or solid solute) will dissolve in a liquid (e.g. the solvent) three possible interactions should be considered i.e. the intermolecular forces involved and solvation processes.

-• The three 'interactions' will simply be A...A, A...B and B...B associations via intermolecular forces.
+• The three 'interactions' will simply be A...A, A...B and B...B associations via intermolecular attractive forces.

 • If either A...A or B...B associations are strong then one of them will dominate and A and B will be less likely to mix i.e. if two liquids, they are likely to be immiscible OR solid A won't dissolve in liquid B.